- No products in the cart.

 A better way to measure color

-Cheese.
-It comes in all shapes, forms (even jokes), and colors.
+Cheese, avocados, fish, meat…the list goes on.
+Food comes in all shapes, forms, and colors.
 And where there’s color, there’s color management.
-Yes, even for cheese.

 “Every single product on the market inherently has a color, and this color needs to be measured and controlled in some way. ” explains Will Sheridan, Nix’s resident Scientific Applications Consultant.
 “Color is one of the first things that a customer will notice about a product.
 It creates a lasting impression and conveys a tangible sense of quality and value.
 Ultimately, color affects the success of a product and a company’s bottom line.”